loftwah/devops-refresher/terraform-resource-cheatsheet.md

 Best practices:

 - Use `default_tags` in the provider to apply consistent tags across resources.
 - Keep credentials out of code; use profiles/SSO/assume-role.
-Store state remotely with locking (S3 + DynamoDB).
+Store state remotely (S3 backend) with locking: backend lockfile (Terraform v1.13+) or DynamoDB table for <=1.9.

 ### AWS KMS Key